2022/23 Part-time Undergraduate course

 •Holds Advanced Training Status for counselling studies from the National Counselling Society (NCS).

-•Advances students' current knowlege of counselling theories, skills and ethical-decision-making.
+•Advances students' current knowledge of counselling theories, skills and ethical-decision-making.

 •Promotes the usefulness of communication studies and psychosocial studies for counselling practice.